 How does the brain learn the structure of the visual world and the values associated with our perceptual experiences and actions?
 (Tim Vickery)

 Our students will also receive training in teaching.
-This is provided in the form of teaching assistantships, courses on best practices in teaching, and opportunities to teach at an NSF-funded summer “BRAIN camp” for undergraduates.
+This is provided in the form of teaching assistantships and courses on best practices in teaching.

 For more information about our program (including admission), please see the cognitive graduate program FAQ.

 Faculty members have been awarded APA and APS Fellowships and have been appointed as editors or editorial board members of journals such as Attention, Perception & Psychophysics, Child Development, Journal of Experimental Psychology: General, Psychological Science, Psychology and Aging, and Psychonomic Bulletin & Review.
 Faculty research has been featured in The New York Times, The Economist, The Guardian, Parents Magazine, CNN, and Discovery Channel.

 Our faculty are currently funded by the National Science Foundation and the National Institutes of Health.
 This includes grants using functional neuroimaging to understand dyslexia, robotics to assess visuoproprioceptive integration in brain-damaged individuals, and a new NSF grant to create a post-baccalaureate BRIDGE program in data science and psychology for underrepresented students.

 Our labs tackle core aspects of information-processing, such as scene representation, body representation, language, attention, emotion, learning, and categorization.
 Many of our faculty have expertise in spatial cognition: how we think about, navigate and perceive the world around us.
 Given that our faculty have complementary strengths, we strongly encourage bridge-building between labs.